updated on 07 November 2023

 There are many ways to get involved in pro bono activity, but why, as a debt-ridden law student, should you give up your spare time to work for free?

-This highlights how important pro bono is to law firms and businesses, and how providing free legal advice can help you stand out from the crowd as an applicant or gain you external recognition in your law firm.
+On top of developing essential skills, providing free legal advice can help you stand out from the crowd as an applicant or gain you external recognition in your law firm.
+It’s an incredibly important element of many law firms and businesses, and will help you to progress and gain invaluable experience all while helping others.

 So, here’s a clear reason for doing pro bono work: in these cash-strapped times, it can land you a job!
 Surely this is more than enough reason to give up time to help others?